uriel1998/orindi/README.md

 * Enable use of [courier-maildrop](http://www.courier-mta.org/maildrop/) instead of procmail.
 * See if procmail has to wait between deliveries
 * Use errorcodes (sys.exit(3) for example) to indicate non-match?
+* Try use of dehtml instead of pypandoc
+* Have some kind of security/password for it - oh, htaccess passwords This should work- http://user:password@www.domain.com/blah

 ### Roadmap: